 - Once you’re done, remove the existing packing from around the faucet and wrap a few circles of new wrapping cord (commonly referred to as graphite packing) around the end.
 Usually, this wire is included in rebuilding kits, but if it’s not wrapped or sealed, then both old and new wrapping wires will be available.

 - Finally, reinstall the packing nut and reattach the handle to reconstruct the frost-proof sillcock faucet.
 However, if the fault still exists, the last step will be to replace the faulty part, such as the O ring (rubber parts) or bonnet seal (cover), etc. The repair kit can be used to replace the electronic parts.
 Rebuild the frost-proof sillcock faucet.
-Although the technology is simple, the pre-preparation test will be critical; whether it is in materials, tool use, or workflow, it should be considered in detail.
+Although the technology is simple, the pre-preparation test will be critical; it should be considered in detail, whether it is in materials, tool use, or workflow.

 Leaking From Anti-Syphon Fitting

 Leaking from the Anti-Syphon Fitting of a Frost-Proof Sillcock Faucet can be a headache and an aggravation, but don’t despair; it’s an easy fix that doesn’t require professional plumber intervention!

 - First and foremost, ensure the unit’s water is shut off at their respective valves.

 - You’ll then need to locate the appropriate tool to remove the packing nut – a large adjustable wrench or a pipe nipple wrench works great.
 Carefully cut away any old caulking (inside and out) with a utility knife before unscrewing the packing nut by turning it counterclockwise.
 With this nut removed, you can now remove and replace any O-rings that have seen better days due to age or wear.